ypxio/webfonts-plus/README.md

 # Google Fonts Plus
-Discover more font weight that is not provided by Google Fonts
+Discover more font weight that is not provided by [Google Fonts](http://google.com/fonts).
+For example, Monserrat font on [Google Fonts](http://google.com/fonts) only provide weight 400 and 700.

 # How to use
 just include this to your styles or css